-Once again Shimano’s M506 disc brakes impressed us with their consistent lever feel and ample stopping power.
-The real deal breaker here however, is the 125mm drop KS eThirty Integra dropper post.
+Shimano’s M506 disc brakes impressed us with their consistent lever feel and ample stopping power, but the real deal breaker here is the 125mm drop KS eThirty Integra dropper post.
 With its neat handlebar remote you’ll never find yourself in a pickle.

 The sheer pace of the Fuel EX 7 29 throws petrol on the heated wheel size debate and then fans the flames.
 But the Fuel EX 29 isn’t simply a fire starter.
 There’s a subtlety to the ride quality of the new Fuel EX 29 that lets you dance up or down every trail at a scorching pace.
 The fact that it looks red hot only boosts it appeal further.
 Sure, we’ve criticized the Plus version of the Fuel EX for being too expensive compared to the competition, the Fuel EX 7 29 however is right on the money, both in terms of value and performance.